-The death of (third-party) cookies is likely to favor larger players with a wider array of owned web media because they will be able to follow users around their own web properties.
+The death of (third-party) cookies is likely to favour larger players with a wider array of owned web media because they will be able to follow users around their own web properties.

-The biggest winners are likely to be those with the biggest “walled gardens”, those with huge media properties that users are incentivized to stay within for a long period of time, and which own a great deal of user data.
-This includes Google, Facebook, and Amazon.
+The biggest winners are likely to be those with the biggest “walled gardens”, those with huge media properties that users are incentivised to stay within for a long period of time and which own a great deal of user data.
+This includes Google, Facebook and Amazon.

 There’s an even greater incentive for web owners to find ways to keep visitors within their own portfolio of domains.
 Google is a good example of this – by cutting off third-party cookies the brand is consolidating its own dominance online.

 Perhaps the key learning from all of this debacle is that most consumers don’t like aggressive marketing and they are uncomfortable with brands that seem to know too much about them.
 Brands also need to learn the lesson that aggressive marketing is a turn off for many customers and there will probably be consequences for the relationship.

 It’s important to continue to maximise the information that you’re getting from first-party cookies.
 This means making the best use of information gathered about visitors within your own online properties, really digging into your site analytics and optimising based on this information.